HasithKovinda/pizzify/README.md

 ### Animations

-To enhance user experience, we incorporate beautiful and complex animations using Framer Motion library.
+To enhance user experience, we incorporate beautiful and complex animations using the Framer Motion library.
 Framer Motion provides an intuitive API for creating fluid animations and gestures.
 Refer to the [Framer Motion documentation](https://www.framer.com/api/motion/) for examples and usage guidelines.

 ## Getting Started